Jason Jones (activist/filmmaker): Books and writing

-Jones is a senior contributing columnist on The Stream and Catholic Vote, and has written several books, including The Race to Save Our Century.
+Jones is a senior contributing columnist on The Stream and Catholic Vote, and has written several books, including The Race to Save Our Century and The Great Campaign (2024).

 Political involvement

 Jones was chairman of the College Republicans at the University of Hawaii and later the Chairman of the Hawaii Young Republicans; he worked as Chief-of-Staff for State Representative Mark Moses.

 In 2004, Jones worked for the RNC.

 He was the grassroots director for Senator Sam Brownback's presidential campaign.
 He was Public Relations Director for the world’s largest international anti-abortion organization, Human Life International from 2001 to 2007.

 Jones backed Senator Ted Cruz's 2016 presidential campaign.

 Media appearances

 Jones was the host of The Facts of Life radio show.
 He has appeared on ABC’s Politically Incorrect, EWTN, Al Jazeera, Fox and CNN.
 Jones currently hosts the podcast The Jason Jones Show.